Home > Articles > TT Cabling

 Note: There are only a few MC carts with conical tips available - hence N/A for this type

 This list is largly based on Audio Technica's catalogue, but most manufacturers like Ortofon offer a similar range; with some esoteric exceptions.
-Conical is the cheapest diamond to cut and was fitted to most vintage equipment before about 1970.
-As diamond cutting techuiques have improved, new profiles like the elliptical stylus have become more common.
+Conical is the cheapest diamond to cut and was the common standard up to about 1970.
+As diamond cutting techuiques have improved, new profiles like the elliptical stylus have become standard.
 In the mid 1970s, the Shibata stylus was developed to work with quadraphnic stereo.
 These records had very high frequency signals outside of the audio band and the Shibata diamond could extract these with little error.
-This technology caught on in mainstream HiFi and there are a number of very good Shibata stylii available in the market.
-Line Contact and Microlinear are more recent developments; made possible by laser cutting techniques.
+This technology caught on in mainstream HiFi and there are a number of very good Shibata stylii available now.
+Microline and Line Contact are more recent developments; made possible by laser cutting techniques.
+Microline is known for it's ability to extract trebles very well and for that reason is regarded as 'bright' sounding.
+Line Contact tends to be much more expensive than Shibata, but the benifits are hard to discern, given the price.

 A selection of common types of diamond stylus tip